 The Compensation Committee, or Committee, is composed entirely of independent directors, as determined by the Board, in accordance with NASDAQ rules.
 The Committee has the responsibility for establishing, implementing and monitoring adherence to our executive compensation policies and practices.
-The Committee reviews and approves base salary and bonus compensation for our Named Executive Officers and the compensation of our non-employee directors, and oversees the various broad-based, benefit plans we offer to employees as a whole.
-Periodically, the Committee reviews comparable compensation data from internal and third party sources, however we did not compare our compensation levels to those of any particular companies in setting executive compensation for 2016 or 2017.
-The CEO submits recommended compensation levels for all executive officers to the Committee for its review and approval.

-The Committee has the discretion to modify any compensation recommendations made by the CEO.
+The Committee reviews and approves base salary and bonus compensation for our Named Executive Officers, and oversees the various broadbased, benefit plans we offer to employees as a whole.
+The Board reviews and approves the compensation of our non-employee directors.
+Periodically, the Committee reviews comparable compensation data from internal and third party sources, however we did not compare our compensation levels to those of any particular companies in setting executive compensation for 2017 or 2018.
+While, the CEO submits recommended compensation levels for all executive officers to the Committee for its review and approval, the Committee has the discretion to modify any compensation recommendations made by the CEO.
 The Committee's responsibilities are further defined in the Committee's charter.
 Our stockholders last approved the compensation of our Named Executive Officers in 2016 by 82.35% of the shares represented in person or by proxy and the Committee believes such approval indicated that our executive compensation programs and process are appropriate for a company of the size and stage of development such as ours.